SeanFricke/CS1181_DeliverySimulation/README.md

 - Discrete event simulation must be used
 - Events to be used:
   - `TRUCK_START`
-    - Starts at 0.0, and intervals afterwards
+    - Starts at 0.0, and intervals afterward
     - Simple mathematical distance calc to determine next event
   - `TRUCK_AT_CROSSING`
     - If no train blocking crossing, immediately go to next event